Multiple Degree Pathways

 Overview: Online Criminal Justice Degree Programs

-The Criminal Justice degree options offer associate and bachelor's programs which prepare you for a variety of careers in the field of criminal justice and public safety.
-The online degree programs provide students with fundamental knowledge and skills in criminal law, law and judicial processes, report writing, ethics, evidence forensics, and much more.
+Criminal Justice degree options include associate and bachelor's programs which prepare you for a variety of careers in the field of criminal justice and public safety.
+The online degree programs provide students with fundamental knowledge and skills in criminal law, crisis intervention, report writing, ethics in law enforcement, evidence forensics, and much more.

 Career-focused curriculum